zjoart/countryxchange/README.md

 ## Run locally

+You can run the service locally for development.
+The production version is deployed at `https://exciting-gratitude-production.up.railway.app`.

 Make sure `go` is installed and `go` modules can download dependencies.
 This project includes a `Makefile` with convenient targets.
 From the project root you can use:

 ```bash